 and/or genders that administer themselves as one program.

 Existing Member Team.
-A basketball team that is already an active member of Basketball Manitoba through their respective League or Association including Winnipeg Minor Basketball Association (WMBA), Peg City Basketball League, Winnipeg Basketball League, Philippine Basketball League, and Winnipeg Athletic Association for Youth (WAAY).
-For an updated list of active member groups, please consult the Basketball Manitoba website.
+A basketball team that is already an active member of Basketball Manitoba through their respective League or Association, including Winnipeg Minor Basketball Association (WMBA), Peg City Basketball League, Winnipeg Basketball League, Philippine Basketball League, Westman Youth Basketball Assocation, Prairie Basketball League.
+For an updated list of active member groups, please consult the Basketball Manitoba website

 Tournament Registration Form.
-Registration form to be completed and submitted to
+The registration form to be completed and submitted to

-Basketball Manitoba prior to a club hosting a basketball tournament in the province of Manitoba in order to extend the team’s insurance coverage to the event in question.
+Basketball Manitoba requires a club hosting a basketball tournament in the province of Manitoba to extend the team’s insurance coverage to the event in question.
 This registration will allow MABO-certified officials to officiate the event.
 All tournament registration forms must be submitted to Basketball Manitoba 15 days prior to the start of the event in order to be approved.

 to events outside of Manitoba will be granted to do so.
 This is not a ‘permission’ form.
 It